T'ai Chi Class

 All plans are tentative and depend on the weather and other contingencies.

-Every effort will be made to post the final schedule before 3:00 PM on the day of the class.
+I will make an effort to post the final schedule before 3:00 PM on the day of the class.

 Class Communicable Disease Policy:

-1. Don’t participate in the in-person classes unless you are free of symptoms of any communicable desease, and have been for the previous six days.
+1. Don’t participate in the in-person classes unless you are free of symptoms of any communicable disease,

-2. Don’t participate in the in-person classes unless you have received a full course of Covid 19 vaccinations.
+2. Don’t participate in the in-person classes unless you have received a full course of Covid 19 vaccinations and boosters.

 Thank you in advance for your cooperation.

-In case of bad weather or other contingencies, I'll post the final decision about class before 3:00 PM on Monday so please keep checking.
+In case of bad weather or other contingencies, I'll post my decision about attending class before 3:00 PM on Monday so please keep checking.

-Please contact Will wdmorrison@gmail.com about dues and Beginners Classes.
+Please contact Will willmorr@yahoo.com about dues and classes.

 In case of bad weather or other contingencies, I'll post the final decision about class before 3:00 PM on Friday so please keep checking.